Skip to primary navigation Skip to content Skip to footer

 I have a disability or injury….Can I still Whitewater raft?

+We aim to be able to offer rafting to everyone.
+That being said, there are some restrictions.
 Please let us know ahead of time and we will do everything we can to accommodate you and make you feel comfortable during your trip with us.

 How far in advance do I need to book?